-Being the safari addict that I am, Chobe National Park had been on my bucket list for a long time.
+Being the safari addict that I am, Chobe National Park in Botswana had been on my bucket list for a long time.
 After all, it is one of Africa’s best safari destinations.
 While researching my trip to Victoria Falls, I was surprised to discover how near it actually was from there.
 I was even more pleased to discover that a game drive in Chobe National Park was included in our stay at Ichingo Chobe River Lodge.

 Just over an hour away from the Victoria Falls, near an area called Kazungula, lies the African Quadripoint.
 It is the only place in the world where four countries meet.
 The four countries are Zambia , Zimbabwe, Namibia and Botswana and they meet at the confluence of two mighty rivers, the Zambezi and the Chobe.